 In her role as Trustee, she has been to see the work of the Red Cross and Red Crescent as well as work undertaken by other charities in the developing world

 Leyla Marrs is a qualified nurse and special needs school governor.
-She assisted in setting up the first residential Buddhist meditation centre in Blackpool, is the founder and owner of the Orchard Lodge Care Home and has recently set up the Fountain Clinic.
+She assisted in setting up the first residential Buddhist meditation centre in Blackpool, is the founder and owner of the Orchard Lodge Care Home and set up The Fountain Clinic.

 Leyla lives in Lancashire and is committed to humanitarian work.
 She is a dedicated supporter of the British Red Cross’ work to help women, children and families in crisis.

 Leyla and her nursing home staff held annual summer garden openings to raise funds to benefit the Tiffany Circle and the British Red Cross.
-She looks forward to continuing her Red Cross philanthropic efforts as she establishes her new business.
+She looks forward to continuing her Red Cross philanthropic efforts.

 Meredeth Moss is the Global Retail Director at Fabergé.
 She previously worked for Tiffany and Co. in a variety of roles, traveling extensively throughout Europe, Asia, the Middle East and South America to manage all Tiffany fragrance and jewellery trade accounts.
 Most recently, she was the Flagship Retail Director at Tiffany & Co.
 Old Bond Street.
 She obtained a pearl and diamond grading degree at the Gemological Institute of America, in California, and speaks some French and Arabic.